golubitsky/blog/quotes.md

 > I would not wish to live in any different century, nor to have worked for any other.

 — _On the Aesthetic Education of Man_ (second letter), Schiller

+> Production and ritual are mutually exclusive.

+— _The disappearance of ritual_ ("From Duelling to Drone Wars", p.
+75), Byung-Chul Han